binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 Grab your self a cleaners uniform and you have got access to just about everything within an organisation.
 It really is that simple.
 Often when my wife was doing commercial cleaning and she walked into a room at 20:00 - 21:00 with a few developers left working away.
 They would sometimes be surprised because they had not been told that the cleaners were coming, let-a-lone, who they were.
 The response would usually go something like "Oh, it is just the cleaners".
 Why?
 Because they had their free pass... a cleaners uniform, maybe a broom or vacuum cleaner or mop.

-### Come On In Sir {#people-identify-risks-come-on-in-sir}
+### Tailgating {#people-identify-risks-tailgating}
 ![](images/ThreatTags/easy-common-easy-severe.png)

-Two effective ways at getting into a work premises.
+Effective ways at getting into a work premises.

 1. Mingle in with a crowd of people returning from a lunch break.
 Be prepared to drop some names of people that work there but are not in the current group.
 Yes, that means you have to do your home work and know their faces.
 You will get through the locked front door 99% of the time.
 2. Wait in the car park until you see someone close to the front door (inside or outside) and carry a large heavy **looking** box toward the door.
 99% of the time, they will open the door for you.
 Just make sure you have thought about all possible questions that may get fired at you and have well researched answers ready to respond with.
+3. Even before you get to the building itself, often premises will have gates that open by remote control or card.
+If an attacker is close enough to someone already entering the premises, they will get through at the same time.
+Now obviously this needs to be as inconspicuous as possible.
+Like park close enough but not too close as to be recognised as pulling out from an external car park to tailgate the way in.
+Also early mornings are best for this, as staff are often still half asleep when they turn up to work.
+Picking your target to follow in is where you will use the OSINT you have gathered during the reconnaissance phase.
+Choose someone that likely doesn't get a lot of sleep.
+Maybe a late night coder, hacker, gamer, or someone that has a new born baby and doesn't get much sleep.

 ### Phishing {#people-identify-risks-phishing}
 ![](images/ThreatTags/average-widespread-easy-moderate.png)

 Emails being sent out with payloads veiled with enticing email subjects, file names, etc. in the form of web links and files that when executed deliver a malicious payload.
-Also check out the [Infectious Media](#people-identify-infectious-media) section in this chapter.
+Also check out the [Infectious Media](#people-identify-risks-infectious-media) section in this chapter.
 Casting a wide net in the hope that a number of the receivers will fall for the scam.
 This attack takes advantage of the large number of receivers that will potentially fall for the scam.
 Generally the percentage of victims will be much lower than if it was a spear phishing attack, because the email will be more general in the attempt to reach less specific targets.
 Like large commercial fishing enterprises, this type of attack is very common and being executed on large scale in many instances at a time.
 This type of attack is also usually a lot easier to detect, because the attackers have to be more general in their approach and they rely less on detailed information gathering of their victims when crafting the attack than if it was more targeted.
 The outcome on average is also usually less dramatic.
 Yes the odd victim will be fooled.
 This type of attack is a numbers game.
 For example 100 people may be fooled when a 50'000 email campaign is crafted and sent.